Tikar people: Culture

 The Tikar are an artistically and culturally significant people.
 The design of Toghu and Ndop cloth print became a cultural marker of the Tikar and Grassfields peoples, creating a unique style that made them easily distinguishable from other peoples outside of the region.
 These intricate designs is still used today for clothing, architecture, art and to demarcate royal ritual spaces.

+Menang is a traditional dance of the Tikar.

 Artistry

 The Tikar are renowned for their highly detailed masks.
 Their artistry put the Tikar people at the center of trade and politics in Cameroon and made them a force to reckoned with in the eyes of neighboring ethnic groups, especially considering they are thought to be the only people in the region who were skilled in iron-working.
 Their masks are often characterized by their strongly defined noses and large eyes.
 They are also known for their beautifully decorated brass pipes.
 Along with the Bamileke people, the Tikar are also known for their intricate elephant masks, which became renowned in the town Bali.

 Tikar horns and trumpets play a significant role in spiritual and cultural ceremonies with each design being purposefully sculpted for a specific event.
 The same can be said for elaborate grassland palaces, which feature hand-carved pillars supporting the roof overhangs, an ensemble of door posts, lintels and sills framing the entrance, as well as the interior doorways facing the open courtyards.